smit467bs/rsschool-cv/cv.md

 *****************
 ## Education:

--  University: BSUIR, Software enginer (in progress)
+-  University: BSUIR, Software enginer
 - JavaScript manual on [learnjavascript](https://learn.javascript.ru/) (in progress)
 - RS Schools Course «JavaScript/Front-end.
-Stage 0» (in progress)
+Stage 0»
+## Languages

+- Russian - Native
+- English - A2 -  I try to learn English in every possible way.
+I use application in smartphone: Duolingo and I use google translate a lot.